-This afternoon the BroBible team learned that the causal dining institution known as Hooters will be opening a new location in New York City, where we call home.
-The snazzy new location on 33rd Street is said to have “a great view of Madison Square Garden,” which means a busty, scantily clad waitress in orange shorts and a tight tank top can serve you wings and Coors Light to scarf down before Rangers and Knicks games.
-This is great news for the bridge and tunnelers who think nearby MSG watering-holes like Mustang Sally’s, American Whiskey, Brother Jimmys, and Rattle and Hum are too “mom and pop” for a trip into the city for the game.
+A few years ago, BroBible learned that the causal dining institution known as Hooters opened a new location in New York City, where we call home.
+The snazzy location on 33rd Street was said to have “a great view of Madison Square Garden,” which means a busty, scantily clad waitress in orange shorts and a tight tank top can serve you wings and Coors Light to scarf down before Rangers and Knicks games.
+This was great news for the bridge and tunnelers who think nearby MSG watering-holes like Mustang Sally’s, American Whiskey, Brother Jimmys, and Rattle and Hum are too “mom and pop” for a trip into the city for the game.

 Some think it’s heaven on earth.
 Other’s think it’s fried garbage that isn’t even worth the kitsch.
 Here’s how our team discussion went down:

 Chris Illuminati: We should ask to be there for hiring process.
 Set up a desk outside and call ourselves “the first round.

 Brandon Wenerd: I’m not ashamed to say that I ate lunch at a Hooters in Atlantic City this summer.